Stuhać

 Stuhać (Стухаћ) is a demonic mythical creature in Serbian mythology, recorded in Herzegovina.
-Though its name is similar with zduhać, there is no actual similarity.
+Though its name is similar to zduhać, there is no actual similarity.

 Stuhać lives in high mountains and barren areas; how it looks is not described, however, it is known that it wears clutters made of human ligaments on its legs, so that it would not slip on mountain precipices.
-If its clutter broke, he would pull ligaments from someone's legs to make new one.
+If its clutter broke, he would pull ligaments from someone's legs to make new ones.